|Riding Level||Beginner - Expert|

 Approximate Weight: Like all Mervin boards the weight is close to the heavy side but the Smart Pickle is very well made.

 Flex: The Gnu Smart Pickle seems to lean more to the medium side on the soft spectrum.
-It’s still soft enough to butter the whole way down a run though.
+It’s still soft enough to butter the whole way down a run through.

 Jibbing– The Smart Pickle will slide very well over most of the jib’s and rails you come across.
-The rocker seems more flat than other Mervin continuous rocker boards.
-Still it’s a little stiff to be perfect when hitting more complex/technical rails and jibs.
+The rocker seems flatter than other Mervin continuous rocker boards.
+Still, it’s a little stiff to be perfect when hitting more complex/technical rails and jibs.
 Over time the Smart Pickle will soften up and it will get a little easier

 Pipe: The edge hold is great so you can competently ride the pipe.
 If you like to launch out of the pipe the re-entry is usually pretty forgiving.
 The Smart Pickle doesn’t have the the wall to wall drive that other Gnu boards have but it’s not bad for a park.

 Jumps: It has a pretty decent spring if you Ollie around the mountain.
-You just have to get use to finding the spring from the board in the middle instead of in the tip and tail.
+You just have to get used to finding the spring from the board in the middle instead of in the tip and tail.
 The 2014 has a little more stability approaching the kicker than the older model but all are pretty fine here.
-You have to land correct because it won’t let you land tail heavy without washing out.
-Still it doesn’t catch an edge that often.
+You have to land correctly because it won’t let you land tail heavy without washing out.
+Still, it doesn’t catch an edge that often.